MingRuey/KaggleWidget/Readme.md

 > Codes are organized by their compititions.

+>  TS_Utils: Convenient time series analysis tools
->  TF_Utils: at draft stage, general support functions for building TF models
+>  TF_Utils: General support functions for building TensorFlow models
 >> store all data and label into tfrecord files, and use Dataset and Estimator API for trainning

+>  Jan.
+2018 update -- add TS_Utils
->  9/17 update -- add TF_Utils
+>  Sep.
+2017 update -- add TF_Utils
 >> Deprecation: CNN utils,  move old into Google_OpenImg
 >> Deprecation: KerasUtils, keras already merged with tensorflow, moved to Legacy

+About TS_Utils:
+---

+seriesObj: classes for series data from various sources (csv, parquet, ...)
+stats_visualize: statistics and analysis visualization for series data

 About TF_Utils:
 ---